8 Excellent Alternatives to Masking Fluid

 Wax resist

 Wax resist works wonderfully with reflections and water.
-You can get them in a form of a stick and all you have to do is apply it over the paper.
-It’s usually clear so you dont have to worry about your work looking chalky.
+You can get them in the form of a stick and all you have to do is apply it over the paper.
+It’s usually clear so you don’t have to worry about your work looking chalky.

 The disadvantage of using wax resist is that once you apply you can’t remove it and paint over the area like masking fluid.
 You can however apply it on top of a dried layer for water reflections.
 For example, if you paint a light wash of blue and let it dry then apply the wax and paint over it with a darker blue.